 3. If you offer free shipping, do it on standard ground shipping

 Don’t knock yourself out trying to offer free two-day shipping.
+You don’t have the budget or giant fleet of planes and trucks that the Big Three do.

 Set your shipping policy so free shipping only applies to orders of $75 or more.
 My favorite T-shirt and jeans click-and-mortar store, Duluth Trading Company, offers free shipping on orders of $75 or more, but will drop it down to $50 on special occasions.
 And I’ve been known to add a $15 T-shirt to my order just to get the free $10 shipping, which benefitted them more than it did me.